swiftlang/swift/docs/ErrorHandling.md

 to indicate to the compiler what the sentinel is:

 -   There are several APIs returning `NSInteger` or `NSUInteger`.
-At least some of these return 0 on error, but that doesn\'t seem like a reasonable general assumption.
+At least some of these return 0 on error, but that doesn't seem like a reasonable general assumption.
 -   `AVFoundation` provides a couple methods returning `AVKeyValueStatus`.
 These produce an error if the API returned